javierortegaa/FlavorFinder/README.md

 - **Database**: MySQL to store recipe data.
 - **Backend**: Python scripts handle interactions with the database and process user queries.
-- **Frontend**: HTML and CSS provide a simple interface for users to search and view recipe information.